Compute

 Perform the following steps to set up the test environment.

-1. Purchase a Kafka instance with parameters specified as follows.
+1. Purchase a Kafka instance with parameters specified as follows and retain the default settings for other ones.
 For details about how to purchase one, see Buying a Kafka Instance.

 • Region: CN-Hong Kong